Azure premium storage: Design for high performance

-Scale Limits (IOPS and Throughput)
+Scale limits (IOPS and throughput)

-The IOPS and Throughput limits of each Premium disk size is different and independent from the VM scale limits.
-Make sure that the total IOPS and Throughput from the disks are within scale limits of the chosen VM size.
+The IOPS and throughput limits of each premium disk size is different and independent from the VM scale limits.
+Make sure that the total IOPS and throughput from the disks are within scale limits of the chosen VM size.

-For example, initially your reads and writes are 60MB/sec and 40MB/sec respectively.
+For example, initially your reads and writes are 60 MB/sec and 40 MB/sec, respectively.
 Over time, the cache warms up and serves more and more of the reads from the cache.
-Then, you can get higher write Throughput from the disk.
+Then, you can get higher write throughput from the disk.

-Number of Disks
+Number of disks

-Determine the number of disks you will need by assessing application requirements.
+Determine the number of disks you need by assessing application requirements.
 Each VM size also has a limit on the number of disks that you can attach to the VM.
-Typically, this is twice the number of cores.
+Typically, this amount is twice the number of cores.
 Ensure that the VM size you choose can support the number of disks needed.

 |Disk type||Default cache setting|

-|Disk caching setting||recommendation on when to use this setting|
+|Disk caching setting||Recommendation for when to use this setting|

 |None||Configure host-cache as None for write-only and write-heavy disks.|